"Holding Court" John A. Macdonald Statue

 A Look at History

-by Deb Hudson, about 4 years ago
+by Deb Hudson, over 5 years ago

 There is so much history that my generation was taught in school that needs to be reexamined.
 I remember having to memorize the names of all the kings and queens of England in grade 9 or 10 history class at Prince Edward Collegiate Institute.
 Aside from being extremely boring,, the history taught was not as relevant to me (a Canadian) as it could have been.
 I was not taught about the cruel legacy of the Residential Schools or inhumane treatment of the residents of Africville by Haligonian officials.
 How much of our history is missing in our collective consciousness?